sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 }
 ```

-<h4>ES6 Functions</h4>
+<h4>ES6 APIs</h4>
-- <strong>Arrows</strong> -
-- <strong>Classes</strong> - A clean simple declarative syntax for defining object prototypes and inheritance chains.
-- <strong>Generators</strong> - A type of function that can be stopped during execution to allow other code to run and then resumed once or many times.
+- <strong>Fetch API</strong> - Provides a interface for network responses & redirects and as an improvement to XMLHttpRequest

 <h2>jQuery Specific Coding Tips</h2>
 - The jQuery '$' is just a function that returns jQuery's 'init' function